Psychology and Business

 A level

-ABB in any three A levels.
-BBB in any three A levels plus grade B in either Core Maths or Extended Project Qualification (EPQ).
-BBC in any three A levels for Contextual offer students (more details https: //www2aston.ac.uk/study/undergraduate/contextuaI-offer).
-Excluded Subjects: We welcome the following subjects as an additional A level, but not as one of the core three A levels - General Studies, Critical Thinking, Citizenship Studies.
+BBB in any three A Levels.
+BBC in any three A levels plus grade B in either Core Maths or Extended Project Qualification (EPQ).
+BCC in any three A Levels for Contextual Offer students (more details https://www.aston.ac.uk/undergraduate/contextual-offer-aston-ready).
+Excluded Subjects: We welcome the following subjects as an additional A Level, but not as one of the core three A Levels; General Studies, Critical Thinking and Citizenship Studies.
 We welcome applications from students who have tried to improve their examination grades by taking resits and only your latest grades will be accepted.
 We treat these applications in exactly the same way as other applications.

 Access to HE Diploma

-We accept the QAA-recognised Access Diploma which must consist of 45 credits at Level 3.
+We accept the QAA recognised Access to HE Diploma which must consist of 45 credits at Level 3.
 You must obtain a minimum of 30 distinction and the rest must be at merit or distinction.
-Please note that we do not accept the English and Maths components within the Access qualification and you must meet the GCSE entry requirement.
-Subjects Accepted: Humanities, Social Sciences, Health and Social Care, Applied Science, Biology combined with Chemistry, Biomedical Science, Biosciences, Combined Sciences, Health Sciences, Health Sciences Professions, Life Sciences, and Sciences
+Please note that we do not accept the English and Maths components within the Access qualification and you must meet the GCSE entry requirements.

 GCSE/National 4/National 5

-Five GCSEs which must include Mathematics and English all at grade C/4.
-Please note we do not accept Key skills or Functional skills in place of these.
+Five GCSEs all at grade C/4 and must include Mathematics and English Language.
+Please note that we do not accept Key Skills or Functional Skills in place of these.

 International Baccalaureate Diploma Programme

-32 points overall and must include grades 6, 5, 5 in Higher Level subjects.
-You must also have Standard Level grade 5 in both Mathematics and English.
+32 points overall and must include grades 6 5 5 in three Higher Level subjects.
+You must also have Standard Level grade 5 in both Mathematics and English Language.
+Or 29 points overall, with three Higher Level subjects at 5 5 4.
+You must also have Standard Level grade 5 in both Maths and English Language for Contextual Offer students (more details https://www.aston.ac.uk/undergraduate/contextual-offer-aston-ready).

 Pearson BTEC Level 3 National Diploma (first teaching from September 2016)